OpenClaw Native Memory Activation Kit

 • A native memory activation decision record

-• Retrieval budget and promotion policy templates
+• Retrieval budget, freshness, and promotion policy templates

 • A one-shot rollout sequence for the first OpenClaw memory pilot